 Regular Sessions

-T12 RS01 - Noise control and mitigation in workplaces
+T12 RS01 - Noise source identification in the workplace

 (Alp Ergör, Turkey)